anshidthariyakkodan/Youtube-creator-analysis-web-scraping-and-tableau-analysis-/README.md

-# YouTube Video Data Analysis
+# YouTube Video Data Analysis (Web scraped data)

-This repository contains a data analysis of YouTube video statistics for the creators Tina Huang,Luke Barousse ,techTFQ, Ken Jee and Alex The Analyst
+This repository contains data created by web scraping using youtube api.Here is the analysis of YouTube video statistics for the creators Tina Huang,Luke Barousse
+,techTFQ, Ken Jee
+ and Alex The Analyst
 .
 The analysis focuses on various aspects of their video content, including views, likes, comments, and publication dates.